 What do people wear?

-Attire typically ranges from casual to formal wear.
+Attire typically ranges from dressy casual to traditional “Sunday dress.”

 What is available for children?